Mazf y omar a

 Ripe Bosc pears, ginger and sweet persimmons with a white nougat finish.

-Very smooth and easy drinkable Nihon-shu. — a year ago
+Very smooth and easy drinkable Nihon-shu. — 2 years ago